-Just under half of the courses you'll take as a major will constitute the "core" of your study of English.
+Six of the courses you'll take as a major will constitute the "core" of your study of English.
 Most majors begin by taking a few core courses before mixing in more advanced seminars.
 Doing so is a good way to find out whether you wish to do advanced work within a specific historical period or kind of literature.

 The core consists of six distributional sectors, as follows:

-- Sector 4: Literature of the long 18th century (1660–1830), to insure at least one course that covers this age of enlightenment, rebellion, and revolution.
+- Sector 4: Literature of the long 18th century (1660–1830) (AE18), to engage with this critical age of enlightenment, rebellion, and revolution.

 - Sector 5: 19th Century Literature (AE19), to insure coverage of this essential century of social reform, literacy, political conflict, and popular culture.

 - Sector 6: 20th Century and Contemporary (AE20), including cinema, television, and newer digital and mass media, to follow the historical sweep of literature in English through the recent past and down to the present day.